MUSI-6003-Fall-2022-Group-13/reflection-recreation/README.md

 Group 13 final project for MUSI-6003.

+## Implementation Details
+This project deals with manipulation of existing midi files and does not generate the midi itself.
+There are 10 midi files that are selected between each other using a probability matrix.
+Each note is processed using the below algorithm:
+1. The note is either left as is, or transposed down a third, or down one octave (with probabilities 0.45, 0.14 and 0.41 respectively)
+2. A random duration of silence between 0.1 and 3 seconds is added between the notes to emphasise the concept of "empty space"

+todo:
+visual element design, time of day modulation, sound design, bouncing ball delay

 ## Running the Max project

 First, run the Python script to generate and send MIDI notes over OSC: